refinedev/refine/documentation/docs/api-reference/core/hooks/data/useUpdate/index.md

 {elapsedTime >= 4000 && <div>this takes a bit longer than expected</div>}
 ```

-### `optimisticUpdateMap`
+### `queryCacheUpdateMap`

 If the mutation mode is defined as `optimistic` the `useUpdate` hook will automatically update the cache without waiting for the response from the server.
 You may want to disable or customize this behavior.
-You can do this by passing the `optimisticUpdateMap` prop.
+You can do this by passing the `queryCacheUpdateMap` prop.

 :::caution
 This feature is only work with the `mutationMode` set to `optimistic`.
 :::

-`list`, `many` and `detail` are the keys of the `optimisticUpdateMap` object.
+`list`, `many` and `detail` are the keys of the `queryCacheUpdateMap` object.
 For automatically updating the cache, you should pass the `true`.
 If you want not update the cache, you should pass the `false`.

 ```tsx
 const { mutate } = useUpdate();